 - Make Your Applications User-Friendly: An effective camp application is straightforward to complete and submit.
 If the process is overly complicated, you might lose out on top talent.
 Start by making sure the application functions well and looks great on every platform.
 (Remember, your younger applicants love mobile – and even if they don’t complete it on their phones, they might look there first.)

 - Link Up with International Hiring Agencies: If you’re hiring international staff, it can be a challenge to get the word out.
 The right platform, though, can simplify it for you.
-Many camp HR platforms connect with job boards from the major international hiring agencies, like Camp America, 3Adventures and CCUSA.
+Many camp HR platforms connect with job boards from the major international hiring agencies, like Camp America, 3Adventures, and CCUSA.
 In other words, you create a posting, link it to your desired job boards, and then applications flow right into your hiring tool.

 How Summer Camp Staffing Software Helps You Accept Applications

-Camp management software with staffing built-in empowers you in a variety of ways, but when it comes to the application process you’ll save a *lot* of headache.
+Camp management software with staffing built-in empowers you in a variety of ways, but when it comes to the application process you’ll save a *lot* of headaches.
 CampMinder, in particular, streamlines your ability to create custom online applications and personalize all the questions potential hires will see.
 It goes 7 steps farther to automagically organize the incoming applications as they flow into your database of UPRs, automate reference forms, perform background checks, onboard applicants easily, and even manage them once they’re in the system.
 (Basically, you get your life back.)

 3. Narrow Your List Down